5 Best Electric Golf Scooters – 2024 Reviews & Buying Guide

 Features

-• pedal assist
+• seven increments of pedal assist

-• a bottle holder
+• an aluminum wing-shaped water bottle holder

 Next is the Divnick Bag Carrier.
 This bag carrier, made in the USA, mounts on the rear rack and holds any size of golf bag securely with straps and buckles.